yumc-afk/SkyRL/skyrl-train/docs/checkpointing-logging/checkpointing.rst

 Key Configuration Parameters
 ----------------------------

-Checkpointing behavior is controlled by several parameters in the YAML configuration (see :doc:`../configuration/config`):
+Checkpointing behavior is controlled by several parameters in the YAML configuration (see :doc:`../configuration/config` for the full training config):

 **Checkpoint Saving**